QuiTrat/HR-Analytics/README.md

 ### **Enrollies_data**

-We extract file on the Google Sheet that stores data about enrolled students
+We extract file on the Google Sheet that stores data about enrolled students, and look at some information about this data

 ```
 google_sheet_id='1VCkHwBjJGRJ21asd9pxW4_0z2PWuKhbLR3gUHm-p4GI'